MumblesCrzy/Idle-Farm-Game/README.md

 ### 🔮 Future Features
 - **Bees**: This will be a per veggie upgrade to increase yield without having to buy additional plots.
-- **Factions**:
+- **Guilds**:
-  - Farmers - They help things grow through strange rituals
+  - Growers - They help things grow through strange rituals that shun technology
-  - Engineers - They help make machines smarter, but is it too much
+  - Engineers - They help make machines smarter, but lose the feel for the earth
-  - Chefs - Everything will taste better, but watch for the glutton
+  - Preservers - Everything will taste better, but watch for the glutton
   - Merchants - Profits over people
 - **Advanced Automation**: More sophisticated auto-management systems
 - **Achievement System**: Unlock rewards for hitting milestones and completing challenges